ITU Satellite Network Slot Identification and Regulatory Filing

 Satellite projects may succeed or fail based on whether or not they have access to usable spectrum at a coordinated orbit slot.
 Therefore getting this initial stage of the project right is of critical importance.

-For nearly 20 years RPC Telecom has been identifying orbit slots for clients in order to maximise their chances of coordination success and then preparing the necessary ITU regulatory filings to initiate the process of securing the identified slots and spectrum for the client.
+For more than 20 years RPC Telecom has been identifying orbit slots for clients in order to maximise their chances of coordination success and then preparing the necessary ITU regulatory filings to initiate the process of securing the identified slots and spectrum for the client.

 Finding a slot for a new satellite project is not a straightforward task.
 The geostationary satellite arc is already crowded with operational satellites, especially in the crowded commercial C and Ku-Bands.
 Additionally there are large numbers of satellite filings going through the ITU coordination process.